 What numbers do you think are lucky or unlucky in your country?
 Let us know by commenting below…

 This article was posted on Saturday, May 21st, 2011 at 11:33 am and is filed under Bad Luck, Bad Luck Numbers, Countries & Cultures, Customs and Traditions, Folk Lore, Good Luck, Good Luck Numbers, Japan, Superstitions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Lucky and Unlucky Numbers Around the World”